look/query-parser/tutorial/build_a_query_parser.md

 >
 > Use with caution!

-Range queries may seem harmless, but they [also have this problem](http://george-stathis.com/2013/10/18/setting-the-booleanquery-maxclausecount-in-elasticsearch/) (beware range queries on wide ranges of high resolution data!).
+Range queries may seem harmless, but they [also have this problem](http://george-stathis.com/2013/10/18/setting-the-booleanquery-maxclausecount-in-elasticsearch/) (beware wide range queries on high resolution data!).

 ### Huge number of terms

 Passing a user input directly to the query parser can be dangerous for more prosaic reasons.
 For example, the user may simply enter a large number of terms.
 This will generate a query with many clauses, which will take longer to execute.
 Truncating the query string is a simple work around, but if you truncate in the middle of an expression (for example, by breaking a quoted phrase or parenthetical expression), it could lead to an invalid query.

-## Avoiding the foot gun
+### Avoiding the foot gun

 Lucene 4.7 added a new `SimpleQueryParser` that improved things quite a bit.
 In Elasticsearch, [this is available as `simple_query_string`](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html) in the search DSL.
 Unlike `query_string`, `simple_query_string` is designed to be exposed to end users and reduces the complexity of queries that can be created.

-But even `SimpleQueryParser` is quite powerful in ways you may not want.
-[Users can specify](http://lucene.apache.org/core/6_5_0/queryparser/org/apache/lucene/queryparser/simple/SimpleQueryParser.html):
+But `SimpleQueryParser` is still powerful.
+[Users can specify](http://lucene.apache.org/core/6_5_0/queryparser/org/apache/lucene/queryparser/simple/SimpleQueryParser.html) queries with the following operators:

 > `+` signifies AND operation<br>
 > `|` signifies OR operation<br>